 First I reframed SEO as part of the bigger popularization efforts!

-You can learn these techniques from music and science.
+These are well-known and tested techniques from music and science.

-It happens without conscious recognition because you already know pop music and popular science in most cases.
+You already know pop music and popular science in most cases.

 Pop music is by now the most popular kind of music by a far margin.